 A whole food plant-based diet can be overwhelming when you’re starting out.
+But being a plant-based beginner doesn't have to be so difficult!
 Luckily, MamaSezz is here to guide you.
 One of the best ways to stick with your new healthy lifestyle?
 Getting a WFPB meal plan in place!
-Keep reading to get our our top planning tips PLUS a delicious meal plan for whole food plant-based beginners.
+Keep reading to get our top planning tricks, meal prep tips, PLUS a free and delicious meal plan for whole food plant-based beginners.
+These vegan recipes will be sure to knock your socks off!

 Looking to try a whole-food plant-based (WFPB) or vegan diet but overwhelmed by the thought of vegan meal prep?
 We get it.
-Finding and preparing plant-based and vegan recipes can be daunting if you are inexperienced and have a busy life (and we all do, right?).
+Finding and preparing plant-based and vegan recipes can be daunting if you are inexperienced and have a busy life.

-As with any meal prep, WFPB and vegan meal prep always go faster quickly if you batch cook and chop veggies in advance, especially since you will be eating a lot of nutritious vegetables.
+As with any meal prep, WFPB and vegan meal prep always go faster quickly if you wash and batch cook and chop veggies in advance, especially since you will be eating a lot of nutritious vegetables.
 So go and stock up on all your favorite veggies and instead of putting them away when you get home, get started peeling, chopping, dicing, and steaming.
-The store them in your fridge ready to add to anything.
+Then store them in your fridge (properly) ready to add to anything.
 Your future self will thank you!

 One of the biggest stressors when making the switch to plant-based eating?
 The grocery store!
 It can feel like a brand new and confusing world of ingredients you’ve never even heard of (Medjool dates, Nutritional Yeast???).
 The good news is making a list can go a long way to alleviate uncertainty, not to mention it saves loads of time.

-Start with a simple meal plan and shopping list.
+Start with a simple WFPB meal plan and shopping list.
 Install a whiteboard in your kitchen with reusable markers and make a note when you need to refresh pantry items.
-Take a picture before you to the store.
+Take a picture of your list before you set our to the grocery store.
+Or, take the modern approach and start a note pad in your phone (you can even share these "notes" with other household members, so that all members can add items, and delete items as they shop in real-time).
 A list will also make you less likely to impulse buy and save you money and waste.
 The more familiar you get with plant-based meal planning the easier shopping will get.
 We promise!
+Keep this WFPB shopping list as a resource when you're feeling overwhelmed.

 Need snack ideas?
 We’ve got ‘em in spades.
 Some of our favorite quick and easy WFPB snacks: peanut butter (or other kinds of nut butter), dates, dried or fresh fruit, nuts, and edamame.
 You can also check out these 15 plant-based snacks from Chef Caroline.

 The final piece to your meal planning success?
-An actual meal plan might help!
-These healthy recipes are great for beginners and feel free to change them to your liking, More of a savory breakfast person?
+An actual free WFPB meal plan with vegan recipes might help!
+These healthy recipes are great for plant-based beginners and feel free to change them to your liking, More of a savory breakfast person?
 Swap out the sweeter recipes for something salty.
 Not feeling one particular ingredient?
 Get creative and experiment to fit your taste.
 The more you play around, the more comfortable you’ll get switching things up.
-And we’ve got a boat load of plant-based recipes from Chef Caroline to explore when you’re ready.
+And we’ve got a boat load of BONUS plant-based recipes from Chef Caroline to explore when you’re ready.

 Smoothies are one of the easiest healthy breakfasts out there.
 To save time, compile ingredients the night before so in the morning all you have to do is blend.
 Try this Mamasezz original recipe, and again, feel free to switch things up should the mood strike!
 Add favorite ingredients like extra natural peanut butter or oats.
 Pour it into a mason jar or your travel mug and drink it on the go.